PatriciaNgari/Chicago-Crashes-Analysis/README.md

                macro avg       0.24      0.26      0.05    347925
             weighted avg       0.91      0.08      0.14    347925

 * After scaling, recall for the minority classes (e.g., "FATAL" and "INCAPACITATING_INJURY") improved significantly.
 For "FATAL," recall increased from 0.33 to 0.63, and for "INCAPACITATING_INJURY," from 0.09 to 0.53.
 This suggests that the model is now identifying more instances of these classes.
-Precision Decrease:

 * Precision for these classes dropped to nearly 0, indicating that while the model is identifying more instances, it is also making many incorrect predictions.
 This leads to very low precision, which is problematic for these minority classes.
-Performance on Majority Class:

 * For "NO_INDICATION_OF_INJURY," both precision and recall dropped significantly after scaling (precision from 0.98 to 0.97, recall from 0.31 to 0.08).
 This indicates that the model's ability to correctly predict the majority class has deteriorated.
-Overall Accuracy:

 * Accuracy dropped drastically from 0.31 before scaling to 0.08 after scaling.
 This indicates that the model's overall ability to correctly classify instances has decreased significantly.
-Macro and Weighted Averages:

 * The macro average F1-score decreased from 0.15 to 0.05, and the weighted average F1-score dropped from 0.44 to 0.14 after scaling.
 This suggests that the model's overall performance across all classes worsened after scaling.